-I don’t care about any first that came before me—all I care about is that I am your last.
+I don’t care about any first that came before me—all I care about is being your last.

 Perhaps we need the sweetness of firsts in order to learn how forever truly tastes.
 Nothing that came before this moment matters to me, it doesn’t matter how deeply you loved, how broken you were, what mistakes were made, or even how many women you’ve shared your bed with.

-All that matters to me is that I want to be all of your lasts.
+All that matters to me is that I get to contend to be all of your lasts.